JoelPM/prebid-td/PrebidFledge.md

 The goal of Prebid is to make the integration of Fledge and Parakeet demand seamless, at last techincally, to publishers.

 Component Auctions make it possible for publishers to continue working with multiple SSPs.
-As noted above, the biggest open question is how/if GAM/GPT will provide an integration method that makes it possible for other SSPs to integrate.
 At a high-level, the new Prebid.js flow would look something like this:

 ![Prebid.js Fledge Overview Diagram](out/prebid_fledge_overview/prebid_fledge_overview.png)

-Steps that are significantly different are noted here:
+To accommodate component auctions, the following changes are needed.

 ## Signal Fledge Eligibility (Step 3 & 4)
 Prebid.js must determine if Interest Group bidding is eligible on the current page and in the current environment.
 This flag should (probably) be passed in the [`bidderRequest`](https://docs.prebid.org/dev-docs/bidder-adaptor.html#bidderrequest-parameters) parameters object and bidders will need to modify [`BidAdaptor.buildRequests()`](https://docs.prebid.org/dev-docs/bidder-adaptor.html#building-the-request).